-CTE Transitions, formerly Tech Prep, is a federal initiative developed to address the demand for a highly skilled workforce.
+CTE Transitions is a federal initiative developed to address the demand for a highly skilled workforce.
 The program provides a means for students to begin a program of study in high school which continues to a community college.
 These programs combine academic courses needed for success in college AND technical courses need to prepare students for a high skilled, high demand careers.

 What is Career Technical Education?